aeroSME/aero-mvc/src/main/java/com/example/aeromvc/README.md

-This is an testing application for an aeronautical data editing tool for use by air navigation service providers.
+This is an testing application for an aeronautical data editing tool to be used by air navigation service providers.